-On August 4, 2015, the Parent Company entered into a Suretyship Agreement with SBC to guarantee and warrant the prompt and full payment and performance of the guaranteed obligations, including increases, renewals, roll-overs, extensions, restructuring, conversions, amendments or novations, of EPI to SBC amounting to ₱3,000.0 million.
+On August 4, 2015, the Parent Company entered into a Suretyship Agreement with SBC to guarantee and warrant the prompt and full payment and performance of the guaranteed obligations, including increases, renewals, roll-overs, extensions, restructuring, conversions, amendments or novations, of EPI to SBC amounting to \$\mathbb{P}3,000.0\$ million.
 The agreement shall remain in full force and effect until full payment of the guaranteed obligations is made.

 In September 2017, EPI partially repaid its loan to SBC reducing the principal from ₱3,000.0 million to ₱1,500.0 million.
-In 2018, EPI paid in full the remaining balance of the loan (see Note 15).
+At maturity, the remaining balance of the loan of ₱1,500.0 million was renewed by EPI for another year (see Note 15).